Tajuton/signup-form/README.md

 # Signup form - React.js example

 I made this html5/react app for Digia.
+App hasn't backend - it is just a demo.
+You can add, edit, delete and sort participants.

 ## Live build on the internet
 You can test the app here: http://jurvakainen.azurewebsites.net/